TobiLight/lendsqr-fe-test/README.md

 ### NOTE
 If you want to run the project on your local machine, you need to create a .env file and it should contain REACT_APP_APP_URL.
 For e.g. REACT_APP_API_URL = 'apiurlshouldbehere'

+## TODOS
+Although, the todos are minor but they are:
+- cleanup css file for user (i.e, dashboard.module.scss). it has some duplicated code in it
+- write different tests for the app (honestly, i did not have enough time to do this as i quickly tried to finish this app within a short timeframe)